xxTrinexx/Android-Studio-projec/README.md

 S -> Be able to delete and add tasks directly in the application C -> Several lists.
 So you can sepeate the quotes and packages.
 W -> The economic side of the projects (invoices and financial accounting)

+the app:
+M -> A to-do list / check list was made.
+S -> you are able to delete and add tasks directly in the application C -> Several lists was not made.
+But could be added in the future.
+W -> The economic side of the projects.
+Was not made, because of the extend of work it would be, compared to the availeble hours.